-In this study, we consider a closed-economy DSGE model with a housing sector, a collateral constraint and household debt.
-Two groups of households populate the economy: patient households and impatient households.
-Patient households are savers and have higher discount factors than impatient households who are borrowers ( $B_p > B_1$ ).
-This heterogeneity in agents' discount factors generates positive fund flows in equilibrium; patient households make positive deposits and do not borrow, while impatient households borrow a positive amount of loans.
+We consider a closed-economy DSGE model with housing sector, a borrowing constraint and household debt3.
+Two groups of households populate the economy, each group having a unit mass: patient households and impatient households.
+Patient households are savers and have higher discount factors than those of impatient households who are borrowers ($\beta_P > \beta_I$).
+This heterogeneity in agents' discount factors generates positive fund flows in equilibrium: patient households make positive deposits and do not borrow, while impatient households borrow a positive amount of loans.
 Patient households consume, work and accumulate capital and housing.
-Impatient households consume, work and accumulate households are considered to be borrowers, they are constrained by having to collateralize the value of their net worth (a financial friction).
+Impatient households consume, work and accumulate housing.
+As impatient households are considered to be borrowers, they are constrained by having to collateralize the value of their net worth (financial friction).

-We introduce a monopolistically competitive banking sector à la Gerali et al. (2010) in the model.
+We introduce a monopolistically competitive banking sector \dot{a} la Gerali et al.(2010).
 Banks intermediate the funds that flow from patient households to impatient households as they have different degrees of impatience.
 Banks issue loans to impatient households by collecting deposits from patient households and accumulating their own capital out of reinvested profits.
-A second financial friction is introduced in the model by assuming that banks are subject to a risk weighted capital requirement constraint that translates into an exogenous target for the leverage ratio and implies a quadratic cost.
+A second financial friction is introduced in the model by assuming that banks are subject to a risk weighted capital requirement constraint that translates into an exogenous target for the leverage ratio, deviation from which imply a quadratic cost.
 Unlike Gerali et al. (2010), we introduce a distinction between the mortgage credit flow and stock following Kydland et al. (2016) and Alpanda and Zubairy (2017).

-On the production side, monopolistically competitive intermediate-goods-producing firms produce heterogeneous intermediate goods using physical capital, bought from capital goods producers, and labour supplied by households in return for sticky wages à la Calvo (1983).
+On the production side, monopolistically competitive intermediate-goods-producing firms produce heterogeneous intermediate goods using physical capital, bought from capital goods producers, and labour supplied by households against sticky wages à la Calvo (1983).
 The prices of intermediate goods are also set in a staggered fashion à la Calvo (1983).
-Final goods-producing firms, who bundle intermediate goods into final goods, capital and housing producers operate in perfectly competitive markets.
+Final goodsproducing firms, who bundle intermediate goods into final goods, capital and housing producers operate in perfectly competitive markets.